-- (1) Prepare plans for the accomplishment of all tasks assigned herein and forward copies of such plans to arrive in this headquarters not later than 1 January 1954. - (2) Provide personnel, as required, for participation in the defense of ENIWETOK and BIKINI ATOLLS.
-All military personnel based on ENIWETOK ISLAND will, to the extent practicable, be trained in and available for ground defense (Annex K). - (3) Submit reports for historical and other purposes to CJTF SEVEN in accordance with current JTF SEVEN directives. - (4) When so notified by CJTF SEVEN that units of equipment are released, return the equipment to parent organizations. - (5) Exercise maximum economy in the conduct of all operations.
+- (1) Prepare plans for the accomplishment of all tasks assigned herein and forward copies of such plans to arrive in this headquarters not later than 1 January 1954. - (2) Provide personnel, as required, for participation in the defense of ENIWETOK and BIKINI ATCLLS.
+All military personnel based on ENIWETOK ISLAND will, to the extent practicable, be trained in and available for ground defense (Annex K). - (3) Submit reports for historical and other purposes to CJTF SEVEN in accordance with current JTF SEVEN directives.

+released, return the equipment to parent organizations.

+(5) Exercise maximum economy in the conduct of all operations.
 Attention is directed to letter, subject: "Conservation of Funds,